Dignāga: Pratyakṣa

 Pratyakṣa is a kind of awareness that acquires information about particulars, and is immediately present to one of the senses.
 This is the topic of the first chapter of the Pramāṇa-samuccaya.
 For Dignāga, perception is pre-verbal, pre-conceptual and unstructured sense data.
 In chapter two of the Pramāṇa-samuccaya he writes:

 Sensation is devoid of structure.
 That cognition in which there is no structure is sensation.
 What kind of thing is this so-called structure?
 Attaching a name, a universal and so forth.

 According to Dignāga our mind always takes raw sense data or particulars and interprets them or groups them together in more complex ways, compares them to past experiences, gives them names to classify them based on general attributes (samanyalaksana) and so forth.
 This process he terms kalpana (arranging, structuring).
 This cognitive process is already different from sensation, which is a simple cognition based only on the immediately present.
 Thus pratyakṣa is only awareness of particular sense data such as a patch of green color and the sensation of hardness, never awareness of a macroscopic object such an apple which is always a higher level synthesis.
 For Dignāga, sensation is also inerrant, it cannot "stray" because it is the most basic and simple phenomenon of experience or as he puts it:

 "it is impossible too for the object of awareness itself to be errant, for errancy is only the content of misinterpretation by the mind."

-Also, for Dignaga, pratyakṣa is mostly phenomenalist and is not dependent on the existence of an external world.
+Also, for Dignāga, pratyakṣa is mostly phenomenalist and is not dependent on the existence of an external world.
 It is also inexpressible and private.